LauryssenNick/design-system-poc/tokens/doc/tokens.md

 ### Level

 To make it clear which kind of token it is we add the level to it.
+Either `core`, `semantic` or the name of the component e.g. `button`

 ```
 --ktn-core
 --ktn-semantic
---ktn-component
+--ktn-button
 ```

 ### Type